open2b/scriggo-site/get-started-2.md

 ```

-## Builtins
+## Globals

-A template executed by Scriggo, apart from Go builtins, can use only globals explicitly provided through the `Globals`
+A template executed by Scriggo, apart from the Go builtins, can only use explicitly passed globals with the `Globals`
-option and can import only packages provided through an importer.
+option and can only import packages whose importer has been passed with the `Packages` option.

-Scriggo provides some useful builtins, in the <a href="https://pkg.go.dev/github.com/open2b/scriggo/builtin">github.com/open2b/scriggo/builtin</a>
+Scriggo provides some useful globals, in the <a href="https://pkg.go.dev/github.com/open2b/scriggo/builtin">github.com/open2b/scriggo/builtin</a>
 package, that can be used in templates.

 Replace the content of the `main.go` file with the following: